amandabee/CUNY-data-storytelling/syllabus.md

 This means that if you complete a brilliant story but don't put real effort into your pitch or rough draft, you can't get better than a C on the story.

-All assignments are due by noon on the day they are due.
-Most should be emailed to both professors with “Homework Week X” in the subject line, where X is number of the week.
+All assignments are due by 5 PM the day before we meet for class.
+Most should be emailed  with “Homework Week X” in the subject line, where X is number of the week.
 If we can’t find your homework because you got creative with the subject line, you won’t get credit for it.
 Really.

-## What do we mean when we say “Pitch” or “Rough draft”?

-This is what we mean:

 **Pitches:**<a id="pitch" /></a> A complete pitch should tell us who cares, why we care now, and what pre-reporting you’ve done.
 You must include...
 + a proposed title or headline